“Find a way or make a way.”

 One of the most important actions you can ever take is creating your own definition of success.
 It is the foundation on which all great achievement is built and paves the way for everything else to flow in to your life at the right time.

-Also, here are four tips inspired by my conversations with more than 100 of the world’s leading entrepreneurs, business icons and athletes to help you turn dreams into actions and, most importantly, results.
+Also, here are four tips inspired by my conversations with 500+ of the world’s leading entrepreneurs, changemakers, and athletes to help you turn dreams into actions and, most importantly, results.